 When processing personal data for direct marketing purposes, the user is entitled at any time to object to the processing of personal data relating to him for this type of marketing, including profiling insofar as it relates to direct marketing.
-At the latest at the time of first contact with the consumer, it shall be expressly informed of the existence of the right of objection described above, which shall be communicated to it in a clear and separate manner from any other information.
+At the latest at the time of the first contact with the consumer, it shall be expressly informed of the existence of the right of objection described above, which shall be communicated to it in a clear and separate manner from any other information.

 - Procedure for exercising the rights: The procedure for exercising the right of access, the right to delete, correct or limit the processing is by submitting a written request to the controller.
 The controller shall provide the user with information on the action taken on the request without undue delay and in any event within one month of receipt of the request.
 If necessary, this period may be extended by a further two months, taking into account the complexity and the number of requests.
 The controller shall inform the user of any such extension within one month of receipt of the request, indicating the reasons for the delay.
 Where a user submits a request by electronic means, the information shall be provided, if possible, by electronic means, unless the user has requested otherwise.
-If the controller does not act upon the user’s request, the administrator shall notify the user without delay and at the latest within one month of receipt of the request for reasons not to act and of the possibility of filing a complaint to a supervisory authority and seeking legal protection order.
+If the controller does not act upon the user’s request, the Administrator shall notify the user without delay and at the latest within one month of receipt of the request for reasons not to act and of the possibility of filing a complaint to a supervisory authority and seeking a legal protection order.

 - Information about profiling and the consequences of this profiling: It should be specified whether profiling is being done and the consequences of profiling.